Immigration Act of 1917: Background

 As early as 1882, previous immigration acts had levied head taxes on aliens entering the country to offset the cost of their care if they became indigent.
 These acts excluded immigrants from Canada or Mexico, as did subsequent amendments to the amount of the head tax.
-The Immigration Act of 1882 prohibited entry to the U.S. for convicts, indigent people who could not provide for their own care, prostitutes, and lunatics or idiots.
-The Alien Contract Labor Law of 1885 prohibited employers from contracting with foreign laborers and bringing them into the U.S., though U.S. employers continued to recruit Mexican contract laborers assuming they would just return home.
+The Immigration Act of 1882 prohibited entry to the US for convicts, indigent people who could not provide for their own care, prostitutes, and lunatics or idiots.
+The Alien Contract Labor Law of 1885 prohibited employers from contracting with foreign laborers and bringing them into the US, though US employers continued to recruit Mexican contract laborers assuming they would just return home.
 After the assassination of President William McKinley by the anarchist Leon Czolgosz on September 6, 1901, several immigration Acts were passed which broadened the defined categories of "undesireables."
 The Immigration Act of 1903 expanded barred categories to include anarchists, epileptics and those who had had episodes of insanity.
 Those who had infectious diseases and those who had physical or mental disabilities which would hamper their ability to work were added to the list of excluded immigrants in the Immigration Act of 1907.

 Anxiety over the fragmentation of American cultural identity led to many laws aimed at stemming the "Yellow Peril," the perceived threat of Asian societies replacing the American identity.
 Laws restricting Asian immigration to the United States had first appeared in California as state laws.
 With the enactment of the Naturalization Act of 1870, which denied citizenship to Chinese immigrants and forbade all Chinese women, exclusionary policies moved into the federal sphere.
 Exclusion of women aimed to cement a bachelor society, making Chinese men unable to form families and thus, transient, temporary immigrants.
-Barred categories expanded with the Page Act of 1875, which established that Chinese, Japanese and Oriental bonded labor, convicts, and prostitutes were forbidden entry to the U.S. The Chinese Exclusion Act of 1882 barred Chinese people from entering the U.S. and the Gentlemen's Agreement of 1907 was made with Japan to cease Japanese immigration to the US.
+Barred categories expanded with the Page Act of 1875, which established that Chinese, Japanese, and oriental bonded labor, convicts, and prostitutes were forbidden entry to the US.
+The Chinese Exclusion Act of 1882 barred Chinese people from entering the US and the Gentlemen's Agreement of 1907 was made with Japan to cease Japanese immigration to the US.